knickodem/DIFreport/README.md

 conditional treatment effects from DIF with respect to the conditioning variable.

+### Workflows

 **WBdif** provides two general workflows, both of which are illustrated below.
-In the “[basic](#basic)” workflow, the user preps the data and then calls an omnibus function (`summary_report()`) that automates the DIF analysis and, if there is any DIF detected, computes the treatment effects with and without adjusting for DIF.
-The results are summarized in an .HTML formatted report.
+In the “[basic](#basic)” workflow, `summary_report()` is an omnibus function that automates the DIF analysis and, if there is any DIF detected, computes the treatment effects with and without adjusting for DIF.
+The results are summarized in an rmarkdown produced report.

-In the “[advanced](#advanced)” workflow, the steps automated by `summary_report()` can be implemented directly by the user, which gives more control over which DIF analyses are conducted and which items are identified as biased.
+In the “[advanced](#advanced)” workflow, the steps automated by `summary_report()` can be implemented directly, which gives more control over which DIF analyses are conducted and which items are identified as biased.
 The advanced workflow is currently under construction, as the output returned by most functions is not very user-friendly.
-In the future, these outputs may be converted to S3 or S4 objects with methods (e.g., print, summary) that make them more user-friendly.
+In the future, these outputs may be converted to S3 or S4 objects with methods (e.g., print, summary) to provide greater utility.

 **WBdif** is in the alpha stage of development.
 Please report any bugs or suggestions by opening a [Github